scpaye506/eslint/docs/rules/no-extra-parens.md

 ### Options

+This rule takes 1 argument, a string which must be one of the following:

-The default behavior of the rule is specified by `"all"` and it will report unnecessary parentheses around any expression.
+* `"all"` (default): it will report unnecessary parentheses around any expression.
+* `"all-except-cond-assign"`: extra parens are allowed for assignment in conditional statements.
+* `"functions"`: only function expressions will be checked for unnecessary parentheses.

+#### "all"

 The following patterns are considered problems:

 ```js
 /*eslint no-extra-parens: 2*/